-This first song was his first and only #1 hit (on the R&B charts), and while we’re piling on the firsts, his first effort in transforming himself into a mythic figure.
-While speaking of himself in the third-person may seem pompous, pay attention to the lyrics—this is clearly a guy without the slightest tinge of pretentiousness:
+This first song was his first and only #1 hit (on the R&B charts), and while we’re piling on the firsts, his first effort at transforming himself into a mythic figure.
+While speaking of himself in the third person may seem pompous, pay attention to the lyrics—this is clearly a guy without the slightest tinge of pretentiousness:

 Bo Diddley caught a nanny goat

 To make his pretty baby a Sunday coat